dpk121/Camera-Interfacing-Real-Time-Video-Processing-Pipeline-Based-On-FPGA/README.md

 - Genertae bitstram to use in overlay

-# Python Script for camera interfacing with DMA IP
+# Python Script for camera interfacing with DMA & GPIO block IP

 - run the jupyter web page using either static or router connection.